All about audio: An emerging Category

-An emerging category in a predominantly video lead space, audio influencers are those that use live conversation rooms and voice messaging as a means of social influence.
+An emerging category in a predominantly video lead space, audio influencers are those that use live conversation rooms, voice messaging and now more than ever – podcasts as a means of social influence.

 Thanks to platforms such as Clubhouse which launched in 2020, where users are invited to rooms and listen to live talks and discussions on various topics, the term social audio is very much becoming a thing.